 There is an option to follow the score if you wish to see the notated version.
+For some songs, there is also an option to practise or listen to the song with an animated video.

-Unit 4 Songs to Be Learnt:
+Unit 3 Songs to Be Learnt: